antvis/G6/docs/manual/FAQ/updateText.en.md

 ---
 title: Update Label
-order: 0
+order: 1
 ---

 There are three ways to modify the styles for labels in G6.

 #### Configure When Instantiating Graph
 When instantiating a Graph, assign `labelCfg` in `defaultNode` or `defaultEdge` to configure the styles for labels of global nodes and global edges respectively.
+This is a way to define the configurations of labels in global.

 ```javascript